nodecloud/loadbalance-client/README.md

 ### lbClient.put(options)
 ### lbClient.send(options)

 If you use send function, you must specific the options.method param.
 You can see [request](https://github.com/request/request) for detail.
+This options have a higher priority than global options.